VA2QED/frame-of-references/README.md

 # Frame of References Animation Project
-This animation intends to explaining the key concepts of frames of references.
+This project intends to explain the key concepts of frames of references.

 The target audience is grade 8 highschoolers.